texfaq/texfaq.github.io/FAQ-numbersets.md

 often used for the number sets.
 Such symbols are known as ''blackboard bold'' (or double-stroked) letters; in place of the heavier strokes of a bold font, (some) strokes of the letters are doubled.
-The minimum useful set is upper-case letters 'I', 'N', 'R', 'Q' and 'Z'; some fonts offer a figure '1' (for a unit matrix&nbsp;&mdash; not a number set at all).
+The minimum useful set is upper-case letters ''I'', ''N'', ''R'', ''Q'' and ''Z''; some fonts offer a figure ''1'' (for a unit matrix&nbsp;&mdash; not a number set at all).

 A set of blackboard bold capitals is available in the AMS